agi-brain/xuance/docs/source/documents/api/learners/marl/mfq.rst

   xxxxxx.

-  :param q: xxxxxx.
+  :param q: The Q-value of each action.
-  :type q: xxxxxx
+  :type q: torch.Tensor
   :return: The Bolzmann policy.

 .. py:function::